jxnblk/blog/src/pages/blog/two-steps-forward.md

 This meant that not only did developers have to learn a new methodology, but also an inevitably large custom classname API.

 CSS is a powerful and nuanced language, but utility CSS can never fully replace it.
-Inevitably, you'll need to add one-off styles that just aren't covered by the library you're using, and there isn't always a clear way to extend what you're working with.
+Eventually, you'll need to add one-off styles that just aren't covered by the library you're using, and there isn't always a clear way to extend what you're working with.
 Without a clear way to handle things like this, developers tend to add inconsistent hacks and append-only styles.

-As a utility-based CSS library grew, so did the size of the CSS you shipped to your users, leaving you reliant on more build tools to remove styles that weren't in use.
+As any utility-based CSS library grows, so does the amount of CSS you ship to your users, leaving you reliant on more build tools to remove styles that you were never going to use anyway.
 While it was generally better than other methodologies with regard to CSS filesize, it still wasn't ideal.

-## What new problems did it create?

 ## Components

 With the introduction of component-based UI libraries like React, the promise of a better way to handle authoring CSS at scale was on the horizon.
-After Christopher "Vjeux" Chedeau gave a talk titled [CSS in your JS][] in 2015, the React community began exploring the possibilities with combining styles with components, which resulted in a cornucopia of new libraries for authoring CSS in JavaScript.
+After Christopher "Vjeux" Chedeau gave a talk titled [CSS in your JS][] in 2015, the React community began exploring the possibilities of combining styles with components, which resulted in a cornucopia of new libraries for authoring CSS in JavaScript.
-For an excellent writeup of why you would want this, see [Sunil Pai's response to Jonathan Snook][sunil gist].
+For an excellent writeup of why you would want to do this, see [Sunil Pai's response to Jonathan Snook][sunil gist].

 ## Two steps forward

-CSS-in-JS libraries help solve a lot of the same issues Utility-based CSS methodologies were focused on (and more) in a much better way.
+CSS-in-JS libraries help solve a lot of the same issues Utility-based CSS methodologies were focused on (and more) in a *much* better way.
 They connect styles directly to elements without needing to name things or create abstractions in class selectors.
 They avoid append-only stylesheets with encapsulation and hashed classnames.
 These libraries work with existing build tools, allowing for code splitting, lazy loading, and dead code elimination with virtually zero effort,